James R. Hackney

 Yale University, JD 1989

-James Hackney was appointed dean of the law school on July 1, 2018; he joined the faculty in 1992.
+James Hackney was appointed dean of Northeastern University School of Law on July 1, 2018; he joined the faculty in 1992.
 From 2013 to 2015, he served as the law school’s associate dean for entrepreneurial programs and research support.
-In that role, he launched the law school’s first online programs for non-lawyers, which focus on the increasing importance of law and regulations in such fields as health, human resources, intellectual property and compliance.
+In that role, he launched the law school’s first online programs for non-lawyers, which focus on the increasing importance of law and regulations in such fields as health, human resources, intellectual property, privacy and compliance.
 After Northeastern President Aoun tapped him to become his chief of staff in 2016, Dean Hackney managed the president’s staff and worked closely with his top leadership team to devise university strategy.
-He was deeply involved in developing Northeastern 2025, the university’s new academic plan.
-He also co-chaired the Presidential Council on Diversity and Inclusion.
+He was deeply involved in developing Northeastern 2025, the university’s academic plan.
+He also co-chairs the Presidential Council on Diversity and Inclusion.

-Dean Hackney teaches and conducts research in the areas of intellectual history, torts, corporate finance, corporations, the mutual fund industry, law and economics, and critical race theory.
+Dean Hackney teaches and conducts research in the areas of intellectual history, torts, corporate finance, corporations, the mutual fund industry, law and economics, and theories of race in America.
 He is the author of two acclaimed books: Under Cover of Science: American Legal-Economic Theory and the Quest for Objectivity (Duke University Press, 2007) and Legal Intellectuals in Conversation: Reflections on the Construction of Contemporary American Legal Theory (New York University Press, 2012).

 Prior to joining the Northeastern faculty, Dean Hackney was an associate with the Los Angeles law firm of Irell & Manella.
 He was book review and comment editor of the Yale Law Journal during law school.